-You tell me the dog is a big black healthy and strong dog with fluffy hair.
+You tell me the dog is big black healthy and strong with fluffy hair.
 It has boundless energy and great speed.
-When you turned to look at it you noticed it had a playful friendly quality with an excited “I love life” dog enthusiasm and smile.
-The dog was alone, right on your heels, you don’t know it and there is no collar and no leash, but in its mouth, is a colorful bouquet of beautiful short stem flowers.
-You also noticed that the dog seems to get stronger and faster the more you tire which is why you are so scared.
-You tell me that you are running through a flat lush green old traditional park that has beautiful majestic 5 story tall trees.
-It is bright, sunny and the air is crisp and clean like a spring day.
+When you turned to look at it you noticed it had a playful friendly quality with an excited “I love life” happy enthusiasm.
+The dog was alone, right on your heels, no collar, nor leash, but in its mouth, is a colorful bouquet of beautiful fresh short stem flowers.
+The dog seems to get stronger and faster the more you tire which is why you are so scared.
+You tell me you are running through a flat lush green old traditional park that has beautiful majestic 5 story tall healthy trees.
+It is bright, sunny and the air has a crisp clean spring day quality.

 The key question I would ask then would be – Are you scared of dogs in waking life?
 What do you think of dogs?
 Are you a dog person?

 Do not soften, add, edit, censor, embellish nor exaggerate the dream happenings.
 Report it as it happened.
 Its message is in what and how it was delivered, not in your interpretation.
 Sometimes exact reporting is tough because dreams defy language, which was designed for waking life situations.
 Dreams also defy logic.
 Do NOT alter the dream in an effort to make sense of it.
 It is perfect exactly as it is and is only asking that you respect the dream as it has been presented to you.